All Episodes

 It wasn't a majority.

-One thing that I've struggled with just as an entrepreneur the past um year or so, really, is really since COVID is that when I started my business in 2016, there was this great sense of optimism.
+One thing that I've struggled with just as an entrepreneur the past year or so, really, is really since COVID is that when I started my business in 2016, there was this great sense of optimism.

-The economy was booming, it was constantly improving.
+The economy was booming.

-Um, but it's been difficult for me psychologically to overcome the overwhelming doubt and fear about what's happening in America today.
+But it's been difficult for me psychologically to overcome the overwhelming doubt and fear about what's happening in America today.

-And so, how do you recommend that people overcome that doubt?
+And so how do you recommend that people overcome that doubt?

 And the challenge for me now is believing that the environment is conducive to success.